zi-xiao-li/Intraseasonal-Planetary-Equatorial-Synoptic-Dynamics-IPESD-model/README.md

 ## Users Guide

 Users can adjust the relative ratio and phase between synoptic-scale stratiform and deep convective heating to simulate different CCKW structures.
-Output matrices represent planetary-scale responses suitable for further analysis.
+The output matrices represent planetary-scale circulation responses and can be used for further diagnostic analyses.

 ---